It has never been easier than it is now to set up a professional Twitch stream for yourself and show off your skills and charisma to the world.

 Streamlabs OBS(SLOBS) – One to look out for

 Streamlabs is the most popular streaming application on the market and is well known for being the easiest way to set up an excellent looking overlay.
 They have long worked with the OBS software and decided it was time for them to try and make their version of the broadcaster.
-The most popular broadcaster put together with the most popular streaming application gives us reason for excitement and is one to look out for.
+The most popular broadcaster put together with the most popular streaming application excites us and is one to look out for.

-The Bad: Currently in Beta which might cause some issues.
-It is less clean and simple than regular OBS.
+The Bad: It is less clean and simple than regular OBS.

 XSplit Broadcaster – The Paid Alternative